rudi77/sdc/project4/writeup.md

 ### 3.Color and gradient transformation and binarization.

 I used a combination of color and gradient thresholds to generate a binary image.
-First, I extracted the B channel of the LAB color space and the G channel of the RGB space of the current frame in the `pipeline.process_image()` function.
-Then I converted them into binary images using `helpers.binary_channel` function.
+First, I extracted the B channel of the LAB color space and the G channel of the RGB space of the current frame in the `process_image()` function.
+Then I converted them into binary images using `binary_channel()` function.
+You find both functions in the `helpers.py` file.
 ```python
     # binarize image
     b_channel = cv2.cvtColor(img_birds_eye, cv2.COLOR_RGB2LAB)[:,:,2]